avishekmitra/Weather/README.md

 ## 1. Sotuion environment
           OS : Windows 10
-          Solution platform : Ubuntu 18.04 on windows 10 (please refer Ubuntu 18.04 on windows 10 set up document to set up environment)
+          Solution platform : Ubuntu 18.04 on windows 10 (please refer Ubuntu 18.04 on
-          Language Used : (my_env) amitra@AU2148238W1:~/environments$ python -V
-                                                                      Python 3.6.7
+                              windows 10 set up document to set up environment) Language Used : Python 3.6.7
           Software installation : python, pip, pyb -> Please see respective information from web Additional pakages : please see git Weather/requirements.txt

 ## 2. Directory Tree

-          A file system directory structure gives an idea about how the file and folder has been structured within project environment
+A sample file system directory structure gives an idea about how the file and folder has been structured within project environment.

          ## ---------------------Dir Structure : Weather ----------------